jaymart-padilla/E-commerce-Laravel-SitOnMe/README.md

 ## Setup

-### Database

--   Create a new database named `laravel_ecommerce`.
--   Configure the database connection settings in the `.env` file.

-### .env File Setup

--   Create a new .env file in the root directory
+-   Create a .env file in the root directory
--   Copy and paste .env.example contents to your .env file
+-   Refer to .env.example contents for your .env file
--   You can adjust .env variable values to your needs
+-   Adjust .env variable values to your needs (e.g. db connections)
 -   Run these commands

 ```bash